gabrielfgm/gabrielfgm.github.io/Research.md

 </details>

 ## Working papers

-"Dealers and the microstructure of the 19th century London Stock Exchange"

-"Bubbles, IPO waves, and information quality: evidence from media market structure during the British Railway Mania"

 "Fraud and Financial Manias: Estimating the Number of 'Bubble' Companies during the Railway Mania of the 1840’s"
 <details>